AwesomeNiko/kafka-trail/README.md

   TestExampleTopic,
 ])

-// Use publishSingleData method to publish message const payload = TestExampleTopic({
+// Use publishSingleMessage method to publish message const payload = TestExampleTopic({
   fieldForPayload: 1,
 }, {
   messageKey: KafkaMessageKey.NULL, //If you don't want to specify message key })

-await messageQueue.publishSingleData(payload)
+await messageQueue.publishSingleMessage(payload)
 ```

 ### If you want consumer only: